 Neoseiulus cucumeris (formerly known as Ambylseius cucumeris) is used primarily for the control of thrips - mainly Western Flower Thrips and Onion Thrips.
 However, as a generalist predatory mite it is known to be effective in controlling spider mites, whitefly eggs, cyclamen, broad and russet mites.
 Besides the fact that it performs (when healthy and...
 Continue Reading →

 In some areas, thrips begin to appear in early spring.
 Most of us become aware of thrips during a large influx late in the spring and throughout the summer.
 Thrips don't fly, rather, they tumble and in days of atmospheric convection, they (like many mites) use the electro-static conditions to levitate and travel large distances....
 Continue Reading →

 This is all my fault.
 In the last week of January, I took my wife and kids to Hawaii with another couple (a firefighting friend from Vancouver) and their kid.
 While there, my friend and I visited Honolulu Fire Hall #11 - an extraordinary place.
 Once we had explained who we were and where we...
 Continue Reading →

 There is a revolution taking place in people’s gardens.
-The demand for Organic products; mistrust of chemical companies; the longing for a simpler time; near complete chemical resistance in some pests; and an adjusted sense of what constitutes garden productivity have all played a role in the major increase in demand for biological controls...
+The demand for Organic products; mistrust of chemical companies; the longing for a simpler time; near complete chemical resistance in some pests; and an adjusted sense of what constitutes garden productivity have all played a role in the major increase in demand for biological controls like...
 Continue Reading →